basemkhirat/elasticsearch/readme.md

                     ->type("my_type")
                     ->get();    # return collection of results

-You can rewite the above query to
+You can rewrite the above query to

-    $documents = ES::get();    // return collection of results
+    $documents = ES::get();    # return collection of results

 The query builder will use the default connection, index, and type names setted in configuration file `es.php`.

-Index and type names setted in query will override values the configuration file.
+Index and type names setted in query overrides their values in `es.php`.

 ---